adithyask0205/huffman/README.md

   - H = -Σ(p_i × log₂(p_i))
 - **Average Codeword Length**: Actual average length of Huffman codes
 - **Efficiency**: Ratio of entropy to average codeword length (expressed as percentage)

-This project is provided as educational material for understanding Huffman coding principles.